2021 Bangladesh anti-Hindu violence: Gazipur

-Chapainawabganj

-The attack took place at a puja mandapa at Kharialmor Kamarpara in Monaksha union of Shibganj upazila of Chapainawabganj.
-A group of miscreants suddenly attacked at night, vandalizing the pandal outside the mandapa and hitting the brick, damaging a small part of the idol's face.
-Chapainawabganj Shibganj Police Officer-in-Charge (OC) Farid Hossain, quoting locals, said more than 100 local youths suddenly attacked the temple around 9pm last night.
-At first they tried to vandalize the idol after vandalizing the outer pandal of the temple.
-But having people couldn’t do that.
-However, a part of the idol's face was damaged when a brick was hit at the idol.
-However, the main pavilion was not much damaged.
-The miscreants fled immediately after the attack.

-Kurigram

-Jivan Krishna Chandra Chakraborty, priest of Brahmanpara Durga Temple in West Kaludanga of the upazila, said, “Around one thousand people came from Sat Dargah Bazar at around 10:30 pm and attacked and set fire to the temple.
-They destroy everything, including idols. ” Kamalendu Roy, general secretary of the Hokdanga Bharatpara Public Durga Temple, said, “A group of people came with sticks at around midnight and vandalized the idol in the temple.
-They also attacked the house next door.
-Nipen Roy, president of the Nefra Durga Temple, said, “Five to seven hundred people came around 11pm and vandalized the grill, tin, idol and adjoining houses of the temple.
-He then set fire to the haystack.

 Chittagong

-After the Friday prayers on Friday (October 15), some worshipers came out of the Andarkilla Shahi Jame Mosque and tried to break through the gate of the adjoining JMSen Hall.
+After the Friday prayers on Friday (15 October), people came out of the Andarkilla Shahi Jame Mosque and tried to break through the gate of the adjoining JMSen Hall.
 The puja committee also alleged that the banner was torn down and stones were thrown at the idol.
 Witnesses said some worshipers gathered at the Andarkilla Shahi Jame Mosque gate after Friday prayers to protest the Comilla incident.
 From there they marched towards JMsen Hall.
 Although there was a traffic police cordon at the corner, they broke it and proceeded.
 They tried to break through the gate as the main gate of JMSen Hall premises was already closed.
 At this time, they threw stones inside and tore down various banners hung on the road and surrounding walls for worship.
 In the puja mandapa of JMsen Hall, women of different ages were preparing to bid farewell to the goddess with drink, oil and vermilion.
 When the commotion started outside, there was panic among them.
 The police members of the police dispersed the tear shell and dispersed the attackers.
 The attackers fled at this time.
-The attackers fled at this time.
-Ashish Bhattacharya, president of the Chittagong Metropolitan Worship Celebration Council, told reporters, ‘Every year the work of immersion starts from 11 am.
+Ashish Bhattacharya, president of the Chittagong Metropolitan Worship Celebration Council, told reporters, 'Every year the work of immersion starts from 11 am.
 This time the government had instructed to leave the puja mandapa for prayers after half past two in the afternoon.
 That is why we were waiting in the mandapa to perform religious rituals.
 We were attacked here just in time.